 When I was a child we called them wild onions, and the smell of the leaves is definitely an onion like smell.
 But they are actually allium vineale, or wild garlic.
 All parts of the plant are edible (leaves, bulb and flower) and have a chive flavor.
 The flavor reminds me of the onion flavor in sour cream and onion potato chips, but without the aftertaste and bad breath!

-I made a simple soup from leftovers today for lunch and rinsed and snipped a few leaves to add some chive-y flavor.
+I made a simple soup from leftover pumpkin and roasted veggies today for lunch and rinsed and snipped a few leaves to add some chive-y flavor.
 Too much will overpower your food, it’s best to be light handed with it.

 To make the soup, simply combine leftover veggies with chicken or beef broth (use store bought if you don’t have any homemade, or make some quick vegetable broth by steeping aromatics like onion, carrot and celery in water).

 Today’s Leftovers Pumpkin & Quinoa Soup

 1/4 cup leftover roasted vegetables ~ onion & yellow bell pepper